ibexa/documentation-developer/docs/guide/limitations.md

 | Criterion used  | `eZ\Publish\API\Repository\Values\Content\Query\Criterion\ContentTypeId` |
 | Role Limitation | no                                                                       |

+This Limitation is available for all content-related Policies, as well as `section/assign`, and `state/assign`.

 #### Possible values

 |Value|UI value|Description|
 |------|------|------|
 |`<ContentType_id>`|`<ContentType_name>`|All valid ContentType IDs can be set as value(s)|

-#### LanguageLimitation
+### LanguageLimitation

-A Limitation to specify if the User has access to work on the specified translation.
+Allows the User to work only on the specified translation.

 A user with this Limitation is allowed to: